Ask AI

 )

-Once you have created an asset or source asset that represents a table in Snowflake, you will likely want to create additional assets that work with the data.
-Dagster and the Snowflake I/O manager allow you to load the data stored in Snowflake tables into downstream assets.
+Once you've created an asset that represents a table in Snowflake, you may want to create additional assets that work with the data.
+In the following example, we've defined an asset that creates a second table, which contains only the data for the Iris Setosa species:

 from dagster import asset